catalyzeio/paas-cli-reference/combined_docs.md

   PRIVATE_KEY_PATH=""   Relative path to the private key file.
 ```

 `keys set` allows the CLI to use an SSH key for authentication instead of the traditional username and password combination.
-This can be useful for automation or where a shared workstations are involved.
+This can be useful for automation or where shared workstations are involved.
 Please note that you must pass in the path to the private key and not the public key.
+The given key must already be added to your account by using the [keys add](#keys-add) command.
 Here is a sample command

 ```
 catalyze keys set ~/.ssh/my_key